GMOD/Apollo3/packages/apollo-cli/README.md

   Get or set apollo configuration options

   Use this command to create or edit a user profile with credentials to access Apollo.
-Configuration options are: - address:
+Configuration options are:

+  - address:
   Address and port e.g http://localhost:3999

   - accessType:
-  How to access Apollo.
-Allowed types depend on your Apollo setup, typically these
+  How to access Apollo. accessType is typically one of: google, microsoft, guest, root.
+Allowed types depend on your Apollo setup
-  are: google, microsoft, guest, root

   - accessToken:
   Access token.
 Usually inserted by `apollo login`